juanramirezc2/emailList/README.md

 for this challenge i use Sass files as a css preprocessor,BEM as Css methodology, Object oriented approach,i have not used Js external libraries for the front End code.

-in order to run this code you need to have instaled
+in order to run this code you need to have installed
 * NodeJs
 * Npm